 Update: Google shut down development of the Keep My Opt-Outs extension for Chrome.
 It shows as deprecated now in the Chrome Store and the company suggests to use the extension Protect My Choices instead which is developed by a third-party.
 End

 Personalization is the latest buzz word on the Internet.
 Search engines like Google for instance personalize search results based on previous searches, Amazon likes to show you items that they think you like, and ads on the web use information to display ads that they think are more relevant to you.

 Some users do not like personalization as it is directly linked to tracking.
-Sites and companies need to track a users movement and actions before they can show personalized content.
-They try to know as much as possible about you as it makes ads more relevant and therefore more likely to be clicked on.
+Sites and companies need to track a user's movement and actions before they can show personalized content.
+They try to know as much as possible about you as it leads to better targeted ads and therefore more clicks and actions on the landing page.

 Keep My Opt-Outs is a Chrome extension developed by Google to permanently disable online ad personalization via cookies.
 The service opts-out of personalized advertisement by companies that have adopted the industry privacy standards for online advertising which means that it is still possible to see personalized advertisement on the web.